 Jumbo mortgages are simply home loans that exceed the limits set by the Federal Housing Finance Agency (FHFA).
-Loans larger than the FHFA limits are not eligible to be secured by government-sponsored agencies like Freddie Mac and Fannie Mae.
+Loans larger than the FHFA limits cannot be secured by government-sponsored agencies like Freddie Mac and Fannie Mae.

-Although these agencies cannot secure jumbo home loans, they are often secured by other financial institutions.
-They can be included in mortgage investment pools, trading as high yield investments.
+Although these agencies cannot secure jumbo home loans, other financial institutions often secure them.
+They can be included in mortgage investment pools, trading as high-yield investments.

 Jumbo Mortgage Characteristics

 Jumbo mortgages are more complex than conventional home mortgages.
-Because they are not eligible to be secured by government-sponsored agencies, jumbo mortgages are considered more risky loans compared to FHA, USDA, and VA loans.
+Because they are not eligible to be secured by government-sponsored agencies, jumbo mortgages are considered riskier than FHA, USDA, and VA loans.
 As such, lenders tend to have more rigorous underwriting procedures with these loans.

 FHFA limits for conforming loans vary based on the location and the year.
 Maximum loan amounts are adjusted each year to reflect current market conditions.
 A national maximum is provided annually, with location-specific changes in competitive markets with higher real estate price averages.